Sweet Potato & Sausage Hash

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Posts may contain affiliate links.

-Sweet Potato and Sausage Hash is a healthy combination of sweet potatoes, onion and apple cooked with your favorite turkey breakfast sausage.
+Sweet Potato and Sausage Hash is a healthy combination of sweet potatoes, onion, and apple cooked with your favorite turkey breakfast sausage.
 A great recipe for both brunch and supper.

 Sweet Potato and Sausage Hash is a healthy combination of sweet potatoes, onion and apple cooked with your favorite breakfast sausage.
 A great recipe for both brunch and supper.

 I love this recipe because it is a very multi-purpose one.
-Since it is an easy hash with sausage, you could serve it for breakfast.
-But the sweet potatoes and apple make it hearty enough for supper too.
+Since it is an easy hash with sausage, you could serve it for breakfast, but the sweet potatoes and apple make it hearty enough for supper too.
 Whatever time of day you decide to make it, you will love it.

 Sweet potatoes are really one of my favorite tubers.
-I have several recipes here on Cosmopolitan Cornbread that use them, including Simple Mashed Sweet Potatoes, and Sweet Potato Casserole
+I have several recipes here on Cosmopolitan Cornbread that use them, including Simple Mashed Sweet Potatoes and Sweet Potato Casserole.

 To Make this Recipe, You Will Need: